How To Educate Children’s Emotions, In 3 Keys (and Benefits)

 Sometimes, adults are too focused on our children’s performance: what grades they get on their exams, what their IQ level is, how they compare to other classmates… This attitude makes them dependent on results-oriented praise, and It sends them a completely wrong message: the value of the activity they carry out depends on whether they are able to solve it correctly

-You may be interested: The 11 Rules of Coexistence for Boys and Girls
+You may be interested: How to Validate the Emotions of Boys and Girls?

 For gifted children who are good at problem solving (who are not necessarily the most intelligent or those who will have the most promising future), they are positively reinforced for their achievement, but the process that they entail is rarely valued. have been carried out to achieve that result.
 In this way, they are also taught that the enjoyment of the activity is totally secondary, since the important thing is that they have known how to solve the problem.
 As we see, it is not a good strategy.